 - Customize your degree through a variety of available minors at CCI, including Data Science, Computing Technology, Human-Computer Interaction, Information Systems, Security Technology and Software Engineering, or choose from the hundreds of available minors at Drexel.

 BA vs. BS in Computer Science: What's the Difference?

 The BS program emphasizes foundation courses in the sciences and in applied mathematics, leading to careers involving applications in science and engineering.
 The BA program emphasizes foundation courses in the humanities and the social sciences, leading to careers involving applications in those areas.

 Gain Job Experience Before Graduating

 Founded in 1919, Drexel's cooperative education program was one of the first of its kind, and it continues to be among the largest and most renowned.
 Drexel Co-op allows students to test drive careers, network and gain experience before graduation.
 Students choose from more than 1,700 employers in 35 states and 45 international locations, or conduct an independent search.
-Students in the BSCS program can participate in a four-year, one co-op program, a five-year three co-op program, or a five-year two co-op program (with a combined BS/MS degree).
+Students in the BSCS program can participate in a four-year, one co-op program or a five-year, three co-op program.
 Visit the Steinbright Career Development Center website to learn more.

 Graduates of Drexel's computer science undergraduate program hold positions such as Software Developer, Web Developer, Systems Software Systems Engineer, Network Engineer and Application Analyst.
 The U.S. Bureau of Labor Statistics predicts that the five STEM jobs with the most growth through 2028 are in the computing field, mostly in software development.

-- A complete list of the BA/BS in Computer Science program educational objectives/student outcomes may also be viewed on Drexel's Undergraduate Catalog.
+View a complete list of the BA/BS in Computer Science program educational objectives/student outcomes on Drexel's Undergraduate Catalog.